akhaled01/void/README.md

 ### Using JSX

 Osiris supports JSX for creating elements.
-To use JSX, ensure your `tsconfig.json` is set up to handle JSX syntax.
+To use JSX, ensure your `tsconfig.json` is set up to handle JSX syntax with the `perserve` option.

 #### Example: Creating a Component with JSX